 Implications for Executive Compensation

 A renewed opportunity for companies to tell their own narrative.
-The proposed rules create formal and direct feedback loops for companies to dispute statements made by proxy advisors and even include (via hyperlink) their counter-positions in proxy advisor reports.
-The current paradigm where ISS draws its conclusion with limited room for revision may be replaced by one in which investors gain a marketplace of competing perspectives and ideas.
+The proposed rules create formal and direct feedback loops for companies to dispute statements made by proxy advisors and even include (via hyperlink) their counter-positions to proxy advisor reports.
+The current paradigm where ISS draws its conclusion with limited room for revision may be replaced by a marketplace of competing perspectives and ideas.

 What to do now: